amolabs/docs/protocol.md

 Any type of key-value data supposed to get stored on `stateDB` are put into the merkle tree in the unit of a leaf node.
 The leaf nodes are sorted by the key and they are labelled with a hash derived from `hash(key + value)`.
 A pair of leaf nodes generates a one-level higher inner node labelled with `hash(ln1_hash + ln2_hash)`.
 In the similar way, another one-level higher inner node is added to the merkle tree with the label of `hash(in1_hash + in2_hash)`.
 The above process is repeated until only one single root node appears at the top of the merkle tree.
 As a final process, the hash of the root node is recorded to `app_hash` of a newly generated block.

-**NOTE:** For `delegate`, a key to the database is just `Address`, not `{holder Address, delegator Address}`.
-This means that a user cannot delegate his/her stakes to **multiple** delegators.
+**NOTE:** For `delegate`, a key to the database is just `Address`, not `{holder Address, delegatee Address}`.
+This means that a user cannot delegate his/her stakes to **multiple** delegatees.
 While an AMO-compliant node can freely choose the actual database implementation, this constraint must be enforced in any way.
 An implementor may choose to keep this `Address` as a unique key, or use more generous database implementation with an application code or a wrapper layer to keep this constraint on top of it.

 ## Operations
 **There shall be no other state change than described in this section.**